caprice-j/ggbash/README.md

 1.  **Better EDA experience.** Provide blazingly fast way to do exploratory data anslysis.

-    -   less typing by Partial Prefix Match and Precedence.
+    -   less typing by Prefix Match and Precedence.

     -   casualy save plots with Pipe Operators and Auto-generated Filenames.